 Berger Montague attorneys commit their most valuable resource, their time, to charities, non-profit organizations and pro bono legal work.

-For over forty-five years, Berger Montague has encouraged its attorneys — shareholders and associates alike — to support charitable causes and volunteer in the community.
+For over 50 years, Berger Montague has encouraged its attorneys — shareholders and associates alike — to support charitable causes and volunteer in the community.
 Our lawyers understand that participating in pro bono representation is an essential component of their professional and ethical responsibilities.

 Berger Montague is strongly committed to numerous charitable causes.
 Over his lengthy career, David Berger, the firm’s founding partner, was prominent in a great many philanthropic and charitable enterprises, including serving as Honorary Chairman of the American Heart Association; a Trustee of the American Cancer Society; and a member of the Board of Directors of the American Red Cross.
 This tradition continues to the present.

 For example, in 2009, 2010 and 2011, Berger Montague received the Chancellor’s Award presented by the Philadelphia Volunteers for the Indigent Program (“VIP”), which provides crucial legal services to more than 1,000 low-income Philadelphia residents each year.
 VIP relies on volunteer attorneys to provide pro bono representation for families and individuals.
 In 2009 and 2010, Berger Montague also received an award for our volunteer work with the VIP Mortgage Foreclosure Program.

 Today, Berger Montague attorneys engage in pro bono work for many organizations, including:

 - Public Interest Law Center of Philadelphia (“PILCOP”)

 - Education Law Center